Welcome to our Governors' section.

 - Eight foundation governors - appointed by the school's trustees

-Governors are generally appointed for a four year term, except staff Governors who are 12 months.
+Governors are generally appointed for a two year term, this includes the Staff Governor.
 The Chairs and Vice Chair are appointed at the beginning of each academic year.
 The Full Governing Body meets five times per academic year as do the Resources Committee and the Curriculum Committee.

 Co-opted Governors are appointed by the Governing Body, on the basis of a regular skills audit, because they have the skills required to contribute to the effective governance and success of the school.

 Purpose of the Finance Committee

 The purpose of the Finance Committee is to:

 - oversee, challenge and support the school in respect of its Financial, Personnel and Premises obligations and activities.

 - to work with the Senior Leadership Team to ensure full accountability for the financial wellbeing of the school, the development of staff, the safety of children and achievement of the school’s medium term plan.

 The purpose of the Curriculum and Safeguarding Committee is to:

 - advise the Governing Body on the school’s curriculum policy and its statutory obligations regarding the curriculum